-The Company considers alcohol and substance misuse to be an important health and safety issue, and recognises its responsibility as an employer towards the health, safety and welfare of employees.
+The Company considers alcohol and substance misuse to be an important health and safety issue and recognises its responsibility as an employer towards the health, safety and welfare of employees.

-The policy will provide a supportive framework for dealing sensitively and confidentially with those employees, who develop a dependency which is affecting their work performance and potentially threatens their employment prospects.
+The policy will provide a supportive framework for dealing sensitively and confidentially with those employees, who develop a dependency which is affecting their work performance and potentially threatens their employment prospects, where the individual proactively engages in support.